 /var/opt/delphixshould allow read and execute for "others," such as -rwxr-xr-x.

-The directory should have 1.5GB of available storage: 400MB for the toolkit and 400MB for the set of logs generated by each DB2 instance that runs on the host.
+The directory should have 1.5GB of available storage: 400MB for the Plugin and 400MB for the set of logs generated by each DB2 instance that runs on the host.

-- In DB2 Toolkit: toolkit directory space will be used as the base location for the mount point.
+- In DB2 Plugin: Plugin directory space will be used as the base location for the mount point.

-- When multiple engines access the same host environment, create a separate DB2 toolkit directory for each engine that will discover this environment.
+- When multiple engines access the same host environment, create a separate DB2 Plugin directory for each engine that will discover this environment.